Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 - Draw the dialog box on canvas (not for the faint of heart)
   - Make a class that renders a dialog box
   - Listen for clicks on canvas check if a click is within the area of a button

+**Lint your code!**

+Want to improve your code craft?
+Use the Linter!
+Install ESLint and lint your code.

 ## Assess your work